Doc-Zegno/YetCore/Docs/YetAbi.md

     }
 ```

+#### Reduced functions
+Some of the Yet runtime's functions are not supposed to return any error.
+Such functions **don't wrap** their return value with a `Result` structure.
+Also they don't need an `ExecutionContext` as their first argument.
+This calling convention is called **reduced** and denoted with `R`.

+The remaining rules for them stay the same though.
+This means you are still
+passing structures (and optionals) via pointers.

+The common examples of functions with the reduced calling conventions are:
+ * `Allocator::allocate(size:)` and similar
+ * `retain()` and `release()`
+ * object's deinitializer

+**Note:** you may want to think that such functions cannot fail.
+Well, it's not true in general.
+Obviously, the allocator *can* fail if
+the system has run out of available memory.
+But it's totally fine because
+you cannot do anything with such an error.
+In fact, the program will
+**terminate** immediately when there is no memory left.
+Absolutely the same
+is true for any other reduced function: the runtime guarantees that program
+will terminate if it fails.

+So the moral of this fable is the following: a function uses reduced
+calling convention if and only if it's guaranteed to produce
+**unrecoverable errors only**, i.e. when it's not possible to continue
+the program's execution.

 #### Retrieving the results for generic functions
 Since generic functions are generated by a compiler on a client's side
 (and not exported from DLL), there is no need to follow the same rules
 for returning an invocation result.
 Instead, **every resulting value**
-is returned as is wrapped with `Result<T>`.
-The only notable exception is
+is returned as is wrapped with `Result<T>` and thus **function**
+calling convention is used.
+The only notable exception is for the
-for the referential values which are still returned as `Ptr` instances
+referential values which are still returned as `Ptr` instances
 via `Result<Ptr>`.